digipost/digipost-api-client-java/ISSUE_TEMPLATE.md

 Please give a descriptive title for the issue in the field above.

-A good example is: `Unable to create a portal job with multiple senders`.
+A good example is: `Unable to create letter with one attachement `.
 A bad example is: `Please help.
 Important for integration`

 > Delete this chapter after you have created your issue title.